Epidemiology & Public Health

 Dr. Thom received her M.D. from the University of Florida College of Medicine.
 She then completed her internal medicine residency and infectious disease fellowship at the University of Maryland Medical Center and the Baltimore VA Medical Center.
 She received her M.S. in Epidemiology and Clinical Research from the Department of Epidemiology and Public Health at the University of Maryland School of Medicine.

-Dr. Thom is an infectious disease physician and clinical investigator.
-She is an Associate Professor in the Departments of Epidemiology and Public Health and Medicine.
-Dr. Thom was recently appointed as Assisstant Dean for Student Research and Education and directs the Office of Student Research.
-She is also an Associate Hospital Epidemiologist for the University of Maryland Medical Center and an Physician Advisor for Quality at the University of Maryland Medical System.
+Dr. Thom is an infectious disease physician, educator and clinical investigator.
+She joined the SOM faculty in 2008 and is an Associate Professor in the Departments of Epidemiology and Public Health and Medicine.
+Dr. Thom is deeply committed to medical student education and actively involved in curriculum development and renewal.
+She is currently the Assisstant Dean for Student Research and Education and directs the Office of Student Research.
+In addition, she is a member of the School of Medicine's Office of Student Affairs where she serves as medical student advisor.

 Infection Prevention, Infectious Disease Transmission, Antimicrobial Resistance, Epidemiology, Clinical Research

 Thom K, Tamma P, Harris A, Dzintars K, Morgan D, Li S, Pineles L, Srinivasan A, Avdic E, and Cosgrove S. Impact of a Prescriber-driven Antibiotic Time Out on Antibiotic Use in Hospitalized Patients.
 Clin Infect Dis, Dec 2018, epub ahed of print.
 PMCID: In Progress.